NessJade96/List-It/README.md

 21. Went through and changed the user loggedIn? navigation routes.
 Can now add groceryItems to the groceryList.
 Grocery list items now render the the screen.

 22. Groceryitems can now be edited using an update mutation.
+There is now a new button on the Yourlists page where you can add who else has access to the lists.
+This will add the new user to the groceryLists array of users.
+The users are then rendered to the screen.

 Todo:
 // create an input field on list page where you can add a friends username - this will add to the grocerylist array of users.